sovrynn/ecdo/README.md

 Organization of the repo is mainly done through self-explanatory directory/file names.
 Information is written into Markdown (`.md`) files named `README.md`, and images/videos are placed into `img/` folders at each step of the directory tree.

-Emphasis is placed on optimal data organization which minimizes redundancy and optimizes finding information.
-At the same time, the repo is an evolving structure that will change and grow as more information is added.

-## Main Folder Contents
+## Contents

 Following are the main folders of the repo along with their purpose.
 There is bound to be some overlap but I have made the categories as discrete as possible.

-1. `0-ORIGINAL-THESIS`: A container for Ethical Skeptic's original ECDO thesis.
+Major folders:
-2. `1-FULL-THEORY-BREAKDOWN`: An in-depth breakdown and scientific analysis of the ECDO thesis.
+- `0-FULL-THESIS-BREAKDOWN`: An in-depth breakdown and scientific analysis of the ECDO thesis.
-3. `2-ADHOC-EVIDENCE`: A collection of evidence of past/upcoming ECDO events.
+- `1-ADHOC-EVIDENCE`: A monolithic folder for all evidence of potential past and future ECDO events.

-4. `3-MONITORING-PRESENT-ROTATION`: Information pertaining to the impending ECDO event.
+Minor folders:
-5. `4-LOCATION-MAPPING`: Mapping out how different areas of the world will fare during an ECDO event.
+- `2-LOCATION-MAPPING`: Mapping out how different areas of the world will fare during an ECDO event.
-6. `5-DANGERS-PREPPING`: All matters pertaining to preparing for an ECDO event aside from location.
-7. `6-TOOLS-DATA-DEV`: Technical resources to help map out the ECDO event.
+- `3-MONITORING-PRESENT-ROTATION`: Predicting the timing of the impending ECDO event.

+Auxiliary folders:
+- `4-DANGERS-PREPPING`: All matters ECDO-prepping, except location.
+- `5-TOOLS-DATA-DEV`: Technical resources for ECDO.
-8. `7-LITERATURE`: Literature related to the ECDO, organized by author.
+- `6-LITERATURE`: Literature related to the ECDO, organized by author.

 ## ECDO Newcomer Guide

 1. What is the ECDO?
-	- The first mandatory reading is [Ethical Skeptic's original thesis](https://github.com/sovrynn/ecdo/tree/master/0-ORIGINAL-THESIS).
+	- Madatory reading: Ethical Skeptic's original thesis (`6-LITERATURE/0-ethical-skeptic`)
-	- Next, check [1-FULL-THEORY-BREAKDOWN](https://github.com/sovrynn/ecdo/tree/master/1-FULL-THESIS-BREAKDOWN) for an in-depth breakdown of the ECDO thesis.
-Specifically, [1-FULL-THEORY-BREAKDOWN/s1-to-s2](https://github.com/sovrynn/ecdo/tree/master/1-FULL-THESIS-BREAKDOWN/s1-to-s2) is a breakdown of the S1 -> S2 rotation which would be worth looking at.
+	- In-depth ECDO thesis breakdown: `1-FULL-THEORY-BREAKDOWN`
+		- Breakdown of S1 -> S2 rotation: `1-FULL-THEORY-BREAKDOWN/s1-to-s2`
 2. What is the evidence for the ECDO?
-	- Ethical Skeptic's original thesis has some evidence for the ECDO.
-	- [2-ADHOC-EVIDENCE](https://github.com/sovrynn/ecdo/tree/master/2-ADHOC-EVIDENCE) is filled with evidence for the ECDO.
-	- Some locations in [4-LOCATION-MAPPING](https://github.com/sovrynn/ecdo/tree/master/4-LOCATION-MAPPING) have info on physical landmarks that could have been caused by previous ECDO events.
+	- All manner of ECDO evidence: `2-ADHOC-EVIDENCE`
+	- Location-specific evidence (ex: physical landmarks): `4-LOCATION-MAPPING`
 3. How do we know it could be happening soon?
-	- Check [3-MONITORING-PRESENT-ROTATION/date-and-triggers](https://github.com/sovrynn/ecdo/tree/master/3-MONITORING-PRESENT-ROTATION/date-and-triggers) for predictions on the timeframe of the impending ECDO along with potential triggers.
+	- Predictions on the timeframe of the impending ECDO: `3-MONITORING-PRESENT-ROTATION/date-and-triggers`

-## Basic Contribution Guidelines

-1. Put information in the proper location in the proper format
-	- Information goes in the folder where it belongs and nowhere else.
-If a new folder needs to be made, do it in the proper location.
-	- Folders and files should always be named properly, with concise and meaningful names.
-To put multiple words into a filename, connect the words with dashes (`-`).
-Names should always be lowercase, not camel case.
-	- Text goes into `README.md` files, and graphic files into `img/` folders.
-Feel free to inline images into the Markdown.
-2. Don't add noise
-	- In order to make this repo as high signal as possible, avoid adding in low-signal content such as sloppy analysis or information that lacks context/explanation.
-Instead, content should be precise, without errors, data-driven, and well-written.
-	- Use English, with proper spelling and grammar.
+	- Analysis on ECDO frequency: `1-FULL-THESIS-BREAKDOWN/ecdo-frequency`

+# Contribution Guide

+## Key: Where do I put my info?

+Almost anything that could be used to justify an ECDO event belongs in `1-ADHOC-EVIDENCE`.
+- `3-MONITORING-PRESENT-ROTATION` is only for speculative data feeds that show *something* is changing *now*.
+All historical material belongs in `1-ADHOC-EVIDENCE` from where you can backlink it.
+- `2-LOCATION-MAPPING` is only for speculative analysis on how locations will fare in the ECDO.
+All physical evidence of ECDO belongs first in `1-ADHOC-EVIDENCE`.

+The key here is to make judicious use of backlinks.
+There is bound to be overlap.
+The solution is to put info in the proper folder, and use backlinks to reference it in other locations.
+My preferred method for backlinks is to just mention the folder path (ex: `ADHOC-EVIDENCE/physical-evidence`) but you could also use a web URL link within the repo.

+Put all literature (ex: books, research papers) related to ECDO in `6-LITERATURE`, and then backlink them in your analysis.

+## Formatting guidelines

+- Name folders and files properly.
+Use lowercase dash-separated names instead of camel case.
+- Follow the conventions you see.
+Use `README.md` files for text and `img` folders for graphics.
 - When possible, add links and references.

-## Additional Contribution Guidelines

-- `README.md` files should be about ONE topic analyzed at ONE level of abstraction
-	- `README.md` files are not data dumps.
-Don't tack on data to a `README.md` file just because you don't where else to put it.
-	- `README.md` files should be a polished analysis of one specific topic.
-They should be organized into proper sections.
-	- `README.md` files should never be an amalgamation of different topics.
-That is a sign the `README.md` file should be broken down into several smaller topics.
+- Do not clutter up `README.md` files.
+These should be only about ONE topic.
+If a `README.md` file is getting cluttered and bloated, that's a sign it should be broken up into pieces.
-- Images should almost always be embedded in `README.md` files as part of an analysis or explanation
-	- Some images may be meaningful on their own, but most require/benefit from an accompanying explanation.
-Don't dump images in `img/` folders without embedding them in Markdown, especially if the content of the image is not obvious from a glance.

-## Misc Contribution Guidelines

-Information in other languages can be put in `/translation` folders within the relevant directory.

-## How to Contribute
+- Do not dump images into the repo without embedding them in some kind of analysis.

+## Using git

 In order to contribute, you'll need to be able to use git.